Making artificial $\textit{p}_{x,y}$-orbital honeycomb electron lattice on metal surface: model and methods

 \subsection{Tight-binding model}

-The tight-binding (TB) model of this $p_{x,y}$-orbital honeycomb lattice is given in Ref. \cite{wu2008}.
-Here, we give a short introduction about this TB model.
-First, we define three vector $\Vec{l}_{1,2,3}$ [Fig. \ref{fig1} (c)], which are the three vectors pointing from A site to three nearest neighbor B sites, \textit{i.e.} the directions of bonds. $a_0$ is the lattice constant of the honeycomb lattice [Fig. \ref{fig1} (a)].
-Considering the lattice geometry, $p_{x,y}$ orbitals are projected to direction along the directions of $\Vec{l}_{i=1,2,3}$, $p_i=(p_x \Vec{e}_x + p_y \Vec{e}_y)\cdot \frac{\sqrt{3} \Vec{l}_i}{a_0}$, where $\Vec{e}_x$ ($\Vec{e}_y$) is the unit vector along x (y) direction\cite{wu2008}.
-Note that here only two $p_i$ orbitals are linearly independent.
-There are two kinds of hopping between the $p$ orbitals on neighboring sites, \textit{i.e.}, $\sigma$ and $\pi$ bonding.
-As shown in Fig. \ref{fig1} (d), $\sigma$ bonding is the hopping between $p$ orbitals along the bond direction (``head to tail") , and $\pi$ bonding is the hopping between $p$ orbitals perpendicular to the bond direction (``shoulder by shoulder").
-To describe the $\pi$ bonding, we also define $p'_{i=1,2,3}$ as the projected $p$ orbitals along the directions perpendicular to the bond direction.
+The tight-binding model of $p_{x,y}$-orbital honeycomb lattice is given in Ref.~\cite{wu2008}.
+Here, we give a short introduction to this TB model.
+First, we define three vectors $\Vec{l}_{1,2,3}$ [see in Fig.~\ref{fig1} (c)], which point from A site to three nearest neighbor B sites, i.e., the directions of bonds. $a_0$ is the lattice constant [see in Fig.~\ref{fig1} (a)].
+Considering the lattice geometry, $p_{x,y}$ orbitals are projected to directions parallel to $\Vec{l}_{i=1,2,3}$ forming the projected orbital $p_i=(p_x \Vec{e}_x + p_y \Vec{e}_y)\cdot \frac{\sqrt{3} \Vec{l}_i}{a_0}$, where $\Vec{e}_x$ ($\Vec{e}_y$) is the unit vector along x (y) direction~\cite{wu2008}.
+We also define $p'_{i=1,2,3}$ as the projected $p$ orbitals perpendicular to $\Vec{l}_{i=1,2,3}$.
+Note that here only two of $p_i$ or $p'_i$ orbitals are linearly independent.
+Bonds exist between these projected orbitals.
+There are two kinds of bonds between the $p$ orbitals on neighboring sites, \textit{i.e.}, $\sigma$ and $\pi$ bond.
+As shown in Fig.~\ref{fig1} (d), $\sigma$ bond corresponds to the hopping between $p_i$ orbitals (``head to tail") , and $\pi$ bond corresponds to the hopping between $p'_i$ orbitals (``shoulder by shoulder").
 The Hamiltonian is $H=H_\sigma + H_\pi$, where